 Make the 401(k) experience easy: Human Interest’s dashboard is uncomplicated and easy for employees to use, making them more likely to sign up and adjust their contributions as needed.

-Educate NHCEs about the importance of contributing to a 401(k), not just for helping the company pass NDT, but for their own financial futures.
+Educate NHCEs about the importance of contributing to a 401(k): Not just for helping the company pass NDT, but for their own financial futures.

-Pros of a safe harbor match:
+Pros of a safe harbor design:

-Automatically pass ADP and ACP testing, satisfy top-heavy testing requirements and allow all employees to contribute the maximum allowable amounts to their 401(k).
+Helps businesses automatically pass ADP and ACP testing, may satisfy top-heavy testing requirements

-Provide a tremendous incentive for employees to save for their future.
+Provides a tremendous incentive for employees to save for their future and allows all employees to contribute the maximum allowable amounts to their 401(k).

-Cons of a safe harbor match:
+Cons of a safe harbor design: